-Appendix 3 - Incident / Safeguarding Concern Report Sample Form
+Appendix 3 - Allegation/Concern Report Sample Form

-Please complete if you would like to submit an incident report.
+Please complete if you have any (safeguarding/prevent) concerns about a student or staff member.
 You must complete the boxes in bold.
-Other information can be filled in by the DSL / DLL later if you don't know.
+Other information can be filled in by the DSL later if you don't know.

+Date

+Student first name

+Student family name

+Gender

+Date of Birth

 Nationality

 Group/Individual booking

 Student booking number

-Name of person noting incident / concern
+Name of person noting concern

 Role/connection with school

-Date and time incident / concern noted
+Date and time concern noted

 Location

-Details of incident / concern (please provide as much detail as possible)
+Concern (please provide as much detail as possible)

 NB: If reporting a disclosure/allegation made by a student, please use this space to describe accurately (or a close as you can remember) the conversation.
 (You can add extra paper if you need to give more details)

 Signed

-Immediate response to incident / concern. his section to be completed by the D DSL / DLL.
+Response to concern.
+This section to be completed by the DSL.

-Do parents, group leader, agent, homestay, o ther need to be informed?
+Do parents, group leader, agent, homestay, other need to be informed?
 YES/NO

-Does this need to be elevated to Senior Man ager?
-YES/NO If yes ple ease complete below:
+Does this need to be elevated to Senior Manager?
+YES/NO If yes please complete below:

-Reported to: Date :

-Response & follow up By whom (full name) When (date and time)